 - CLIP/SimCLR-style encoders for medical imaging

-- Text-conditioning / multimodal embeddings for downstream classification and retrieval
+- Text-conditioning and multimodal embeddings for downstream classification and retrieval

-My recent research paper studies asynchronous stochastic gradient descent under the Polyak–Łojasiewicz (PL) condition, which is a useful middle ground between convexity and general nonconvex objectives.
+My recent work studies asynchronous stochastic gradient descent under the Polyak–Łojasiewicz (PL) condition — a useful middle ground between convexity and general nonconvex objectives.

 See: Publications.

 If you’re working on multimodal learning, graph ML, or optimization theory for deep learning, I’m open to collaborations.
-The best way to reach me is via email (see the sidebar).
+The fastest way to reach me is by email.